abithakt/circuit-solver/README.md

 ## Issues

-If you find any bugs or mistakes, please open an issue!
+If you find any bugs or mistakes, please let me know by opening an issue!